cboujoukos/movie-list/NOTES.md

     SELECT movie_id FROM listmovies where list_id = {self.id}
     Select * From movieuserreviews where movie_id IN {result} & userid = current userId
   end

+  # Bug report: if page refresh on movies page, lists no longer stored in redux store.
+    -- fetch lists when movies component mounts?